Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: More Experimental Results

 \subsection{More Results of Ablation Studies}

 We compare the Nodes and PD gap metrics in the ablation studies.
-The results in Table \ref{table:ablation_other_metrics} show that AdaSolver outperforms RA in terms of solving time and PD gap, demonstrating the effectiveness of our proposed adversarial instance augmenter.
+The results in Table \ref{table:ablation_other_metrics} show that AdaSolver outperforms RM in terms of solving time and PD gap, demonstrating the effectiveness of our proposed adversarial instance augmentation policy.